 Can I get infected with AI from eating chickens, eggs and other poultry products?

 AI is not transmissible by eating properly cooked/prepared chicken, eggs and other poultry products.
 The risk of being infected with avian influenza from eating chicken, eggs and poultry products available in the retail markets in South Africa is considered very low.
 This is because chicken and eggs from infected poultry are destroyed and do not enter the food chain.
 Additionally, S.A has very strict food safety regulations which help to prevent products that may be considered harmful, from entering the food chain.

 CAN PEOPLE BECOME INFECTED WITH AVIAN INFLUENZA?

 The HPAI H5N8 virus currently in South Africa is not known to infect people.
 As per National Institute for Communicable Diseases (NICD).
 Some Avian Influenzas can however infect humans; however, these have not been isolated in chickens in South Africa.

-Cooking poultry, eggs and other poultry products properly is the key to safety.
-You should:
+COOKING POULTRY, EGGS and other poultry products properly is the key to safety:

 • Wash hands with warm water and soap for at least 20 seconds before and after handling raw chicken and eggs: